mattpe/bcwt/week5.md

 1. Test login with `wop-ui/ui4`
 1. Logout by deleting the token from browser's session storage (developer tools/application)
 1. You should have at least two users in your database.
-Change the clear text passwords in the database to these hashed versions:
+To test login with password hashing replace the clear text passwords in the database with these hashed versions:

-   - `$2a$10$5RzpyimIeuzNqW7G8seBiOzBiWBvrSWroDomxMa0HzU6K2ddSgixS` (this is a hashed version of `1234`)
+   - `$2a$10$5RzpyimIeuzNqW7G8seBiOzBiWBvrSWroDomxMa0HzU6K2ddSgixS` (this is a hashed version of clear text password `1234`)
    - `$2a$10$H7bXhRqd68DjwFIVkw3G1OpfIdRWIRb735GvvzCBeuMhac/ZniGba` (this is a hashed version of `qwer`)

 1. Require `bcryptjs` in `utils/passport.js` and modify the if statement under TODO to use [compareSync](https://github.com/dcodeIO/bcrypt.js#comparesyncs-hash) or better `await compare(...)` to check password